Supply Chain Dashboard: 5 Examples + Template

 If you can’t answer a key business question in under 30 seconds, your dashboard’s broken.

-Choose the one that gives you speed, clarity, and team-wide adoption.
+Choose the option that gives you speed, clarity, and team-wide adoption.

-That’s how you go from “we have data” → “we make decisions.”
+That is how you go from “we have data” to “we make decisions.”

 Conclusion: Dashboards Aren’t Optional Anymore